Scott H. Biram: Songwriting

 Biram's musical style covers a wide spectrum.
 "I grew up on Doc Watson, Lead Belly and Lightnin' Hopkins," he revealed, "and in college, I discovered more obscure people like Lil' Son Jackson and Mance Lipscomb."
 Biram mixes roots music, CB radios and a punk rock attitude.
 "I kind of pride myself on being able to release my emotions freely and not hold back at all," he says.
 "So many people these days have timid little weak voices like they're scared to belt it out."

 Collaborations

 Hard rock band, Nashville Pussy covered his song "Raisin Hell Again" on their 2005 album, Get Some!
 Hank Williams III covered Biram's song, "Truckdriver".
 Biram also appears as a guest vocalist on "The White Trash Song" featured on southern rocker, Shooter Jennings's 2013 release The Other Life.
 Biram appeared with Jennings as musical guest on NBC's The Tonight Show with Jay Leno in March 2013.
-In 2018, Biram recorded and produced two songs with his good buddy Jesse Dayton.
+In 2018, Biram recorded and produced two songs with his friend Jesse Dayton.
 Monkey David Wine, written by David Allan Coe, and Single Again, written by Gary Stewart.
 They were released in May 2019 on 7" vinyl by Bloodshot Records.
-They will be included in his 2020 release Fever Dreams.
+They will be included in his 2020 release of Fever Dreams.
 Whitey Morgan covered Biram's original, "Still Drunk, Still Crazy, Still Blue" on his album Sonic Ranch.